-AMY F. LERMAN is a Senior Counsel in the Health Care and Life Sciences practice, in the Washington, DC, office of Epstein Becker Green.
+AMY F. LERMAN is a Member of the Firm in the Health Care and Life Sciences practice, in the Washington, DC, office of Epstein Becker Green.
 Ms. Lerman focuses her practice on a variety of regulatory and transactional health care matters, including telehealth and telemedicine, government investigations, corporate compliance, durable medical equipment, and Medicare program integrity auditing and monitoring.
 She represents a variety of health care providers and organizations, as well as investors and other financial institutions that invest in or support the health care industry.

 - Advises clients in connection with government investigations relating to health care fraud and abuse

 - Counsels clients in the areas of federal and state fraud issues, including anti-kickback, self-referral, false claims, and false billings